Network analytics poses daunting data pipeline challenges.

 Consequently, not only do the network probe machines get to run NCORE (our DPI engine), as it would be expected, but they also contribute to the initiation of decentralised processes in NLIVE (our in-memory data analytics streaming module), NSTORE (our high-insertion record indexing database) and NOLAP (our proprietary OLAP cube, which must be continuously populated with relevant data from the fringes).

 Those distributed processes are ultimately combined within more centralised computational resources, standing higher up in our processing chain.
-Piggybacking on edge-initiated heavy-lifting, those consolidating steps make their final contribution to the build-up of increasingly synthesised information sets.
+Piggybacking on edge-initiated heavy-lifting, those consolidating steps make their final contribution to the build-up of increasingly synthesised information sets out of our entire pipeline of data streams.

 Instant queries become, then, a staple of our solutions: triggers and alarms get configured on business rules that are systematically checked against, on a constant flow of complex event processing.
 Subscriber-level consultations reveal what each specific client is doing right now, making it very easy to troubleshoot diverse types of complaints.
 Cross and upsell campaigns are empowered to offer very context-centric, time-sensitive stimulations.
 And active network management decisions take place when and where they matter most: in the heat of any quality deterioration moment.